mindis/Keen-Importer/README.md

 **keen importer**

+*Introduction*

 A handy little utility for transferring event data between two fine services - *Keen.io* and *Mixpanel*.
 Functionality is configured via command line arguments and *config.json*, which holds API keys and other sensitive information.

+To get started you have a choice: build from source or install a release build.
-To get started, simply checkout *Importer* and build with *make*, which will install dependencies (namely, Mixpanel's Python library).
+To build from source, simply checkout *Importer* and build with *make*, which will install dependencies (namely, Mixpanel's Python library and `pytz`).
 Keen's Python library is expected to be available on the system, such that *import keen* will work fine.

-*Installation*
+To install via *Pip*:

+	pip install importer

+*Configuration*

+*Importer* needs a config.json, that holds your API keys for various providers, along with settings.
+Here's what a `config.json` file usually looks like:

+	{
+	    "debug": false,
+	    "verbose": true,

+	    "keen": {  // settings for keen! :)
+	        "project_id": null,
+	        "read_key": null,
+	        "write_key": null
+	    },

+	    "mixpanel": {  // settings for mixpanel
+	        "api_key": null,
+	        "api_secret": null,
+	        "timezone": "America/Los_Angeles"
+	    },

+	    "importer": {  // settings for the importer itself "from": "mixpanel",
+	        "to": "keen",
+	        "kinds": []
+	    }
+	}

+*Installation from PyPI*

+	sudo pip install keen importer

+*Installation from source*

 	sudo pip install keen
 	git clone https://github.com/keenlabs/Keen-Importer.git